Engee documentation

 Formal methods

-Formal verification in Engee is based on the idea of a complete study of the behavior of the model.
+Formal verification in Engee It is based on the idea of a complete study of the behavior of the model.

 This approach refers to formal methods - methods based on an accurate mathematical description of the behavior of the system.
 Unlike classical testing, where individual scenarios are tested, formal methods allow you to explore the model completely, without selecting input data and without manually analyzing transitions.